jimyu-houzz/Machine-Learning-Project/README.md

 # Machine-Learning-Project
+This project is to classify a dataset of grey-scale images to different labels with supervised classifiers.
+We first pre-process the data with Normalisation and Principal Component Analysis(PCA), then classify our data with K-Nearest-Neighbors (KNN) and Logistic Regression using One-Versus-One (OVO) and One-Versus-All (OVA) methods.

-A classification project to classify 30,000 grey-scale images with 10 labels.Each of the image is in the shape of 28x28.
+The dataset consists of 30,000 grey-scale images each with the shape of 28x28.
+The images are classified into 10 labels.

-This jupyter file includes all the code with three methods, OVO of logistic regression, OVA of logistic regression, and knn method.
+The .ipynb file includes all the code with three methods, OVO of logistic regression, OVA of logistic regression, and knn method.

-The code is running from the first console to the last one and the last one before draw the confusion matrix is the main function to decide which model you choose and the optimisation method you use(if required).
+Run each code cell from the first the last one, which the main function is included.
+The last cell draws the confusion matrix of the results.

-For the mnist_predicate
+For the main function, mnist_predicate
-(train_set_x, train_set_y, test_set_x, test_set_y, model_name, optimisation_name) function ,
+(train_set_x, train_set_y, test_set_x, test_set_y, model_name, optimisation_name),
-input:train_set_x,train_set_y,test_set_x,test_set_y: preprocessed train x ,y and test x,y separately the parameter model_name is the model you choose, and optimisation_name is the optimisation method you write in. you can choose one of the following model method :"OVO","OVA"and "KNN" , you can choose the following optimisation method :"Momentum","TNC","gDescent". hence the composisition could be : mnist_predicate(train_set_x,train_set_y,test_set_x,test_set_y,"OVO","TNC ") mnist_predicate(train_set_x,train_set_y,test_set_x,test_set_y,"OVO","Momentum") mnist_predicate(train_set_x,train_set_y,test_set_x,test_set_y,"OVO","gDescent") mnist_predicate(train_set_x,train_set_y,test_set_x,test_set_y,"OVA"," ") mnist_predicate(train_set_x,train_set_y,test_set_x,test_set_y,"KNN"," ")
+train_set_x,train_set_y,test_set_x,test_set_y are the preprocessed train x ,y and test x,y model_name is the model you choose, and optimisation_name is the optimisation method you write in. you can choose one of the following model :"OVO","OVA"and "KNN" , you can choose the following optimisation method :"Momentum","TNC","gDescent".

-Return : The predicated result of the model and optimisation method chosen intermediate thing print out for this function : We can see the time used for each binary classification.
-The total time used and the accuracy at the end.
+hence the composisitions could be : mnist_predicate(train_set_x,train_set_y,test_set_x,test_set_y,"OVO","TNC ")
+mnist_predicate(train_set_x,train_set_y,test_set_x,test_set_y,"OVO","Momentum")
+mnist_predicate(train_set_x,train_set_y,test_set_x,test_set_y,"OVO","gDescent")
+mnist_predicate(train_set_x,train_set_y,test_set_x,test_set_y,"OVA"," ")
+mnist_predicate(train_set_x,train_set_y,test_set_x,test_set_y,"KNN"," ")

+The predicated result of the model is returned from the main function.
+The total time used for training and the accuracy is also shown.